Labor shortages are hampering public transportation systems, challenging the recovery of city life

 Across the river, New Jersey Transit is offering bonuses between $3,000 and $6,000 for bus operators.

-Houston’s Metro transit agency has also been hit by the double-barrel blast of high attrition and recruiting challenges.
+Houston’s metro transit agency has also been hit by the double-barrel blast of high attrition and recruiting challenges.

 To help close a gap of about 100 operators, it has begun offering bus and rail operators signing bonuses of $4,000 and mechanics bonuses of $8,000.

 The agency is also in the process of approving a wage increase for drivers, spokeswoman Tracy Jackson said.
 Some service was cut in the early days of the pandemic, Jackson said, but the agency hasn’t had to make any additional cuts because of the shortage.
-Daily ridership, at about 160,000, remains less than 60 percent of its former amount.
+Daily ridership, at about 160,000, remains less than 60 percent of its former level.

-“Hiring slowed at the peak of the pandemic for obvious reasons, when state and local governments put in place stay home orders,” Jackson said.
+“Hiring slowed at the peak of the pandemic for obvious reasons, when state and local governments put in place stay-home orders,” Jackson said.
 “And that, combined with attrition, which is always part of the equation, is the reason we’re working to bring more operators on board now.”